-Later, you can reverse these changes through Dragon's Options dialog, depending on your particular needs: you can enable or disable the Natural Language Commands for any of these four applications individually, and you can experiment with various settings of the Speed-versus-Accuracy slider.
+Later, you can reverse these changes through Dragon's Options dialog, depending on your particular needs: you can enable or disable the Natural Language Commands for an application individually, and experiment with the Speed-versus-Accuracy slider.

-Note: Other options on the Miscellaneous tab include having Dragon start in its sleep state (useful for persons who cannot use their hands), as well as disabling the "tracking" of menus, buttons and other interface elements or disabling the automatic opening of the Dictation Box where Dragon does not have Full Text Control (for example in PowerPoint or Emacs).
-Details about these important concepts are accessible from the DragonBar's Help menu.
+Note: Other options on the Miscellaneous tab include having Dragon start in its sleep state (useful for persons who cannot use their hands), as well as disabling the "tracking" of menus, buttons and other interface elements or disabling the automatic Dictation Box where Dragon does not have Full Text Control (for example in PowerPoint or Emacs).
+Details about these important concepts are in the Help..

-The Help includes suggestions for optimizing Dragon's performance on your computer.
+The Help includes suggestions for optimizing Dragon's speed on your computer.
 For instance, you can choose to disable the ability to open items from the Start menu or the desktop at any time, even if they are not visible.
 You can also choose to disable the shortcut commands for Facebook and Twitter, and shortcut commands to create new emails, tasks or appointments.